Overview of the CCS RM6378 Framework

 - Lot 4b - Security Officer Services

-- Lot 4c - Electronic Security Systems and Services
+- Lot 4c - Physical and Electronic Security Systems and Services

 - Lot 4d - Security Advisory and Assessment Services